optimizca/appdextension/README.md

       ```
         cd appdextension
       ```
+    - Run pip to install dependancies
+    ```
+        pip install -r req.txt
+    ```
     - Provide the correct permissions to the executable files
       ```
         chmod 700 appdte.sh
         chmod 700 appdte.py
       ```
-    - Run the bash Script (Centos has a preinstall version of python and therefore there should'nt be any further changes)
+    - Run the bash Script (Centos has a preinstall version of python and therefore there shouldn't be any further changes)
       ```
         ./appdte.sh
       ```